lblod/ai-service-smart-ipdc-generator-group-8/README.md

    * The content sometimes strayed from the intended purpose, with hallucinations and inconsistencies
    * Fully open-source model and relatively fast response time

+We wanted to use Mistral Nemo because it is: fully open source (Apache 2.0 License), trained by a European organisation and somewhat efficient to run on a CPU compared to a larger model.
+Due to the undesirable outputs, we decided that we would at least need to try a different model as well.

 ### Transition to Llama 3.1 (70b)
 We tested Llama 3.1 (70b), which yielded significantly better results but still had drawbacks.
    * The content was more aligned with the input text.